 How to Teach Your Dog Their Name

-- Grab a training treat and hold it in your palm, closing your fist over it.
+- Hold a training treat in your hand, closing your fist over it.

 - Hold your closed fist away from your body.
-Your dog should be staring at your hand because they know there’s a delicious treat in there and they want it.
+Your dog will probably be staring at your hand because they know there’s a delicious treat in there and they want it.

-- When your dog looks towards your face, CLICK (or say your marker word), then give them the food treat from your hand.
+- When your dog looks towards your face, CLICK (or say "Yes!"), then give them the treat.
 You just had a successful name recognition cue!

 Pro Tip: What if your dog keeps staring at your hand after you’ve said their name?